pauldijou/pauldijou.github.com/blog/2012-08-01-news-richfaces-cdk.md

 *component* variable is now directly casted to the correct class based on `cdk:class` tag in the template.
 You will no longer need to write explicitly the cast inside 95% of your templates.
 Enjoy less verbose code and see [JIRA issue 12248](https://issues.jboss.org/browse/RF-12248) for more details.

-*In general*, CDK has been improved to be more type-safe which allows to catch more issues at compilte-time.
+In general, CDK has been improved to be more type-safe which allows to catch more issues at compilte-time.

-h3.
-What's next?
+### What's next?

 There are still a few points undone in the [CDK wish-list](https://community.jboss.org/wiki/CDKWish-List) and I hope some of them will be realized.
 One of the most important is probably generating methods from interfaces!
 See [JIRA issue 12339](https://issues.jboss.org/browse/RF-12339) to fully understand the concept.